Reviews You Can Rely On

 Not enough breathability and ventilation for ski touring

 The REI Co-op First Chair GTX jacket offers almost all the benefits of a high-performance ski shell at an affordable price.
 It keeps the weather out with sturdy shell fabric, a Gore-Tex membrane, and a helmet-compatible hood.
 It fits over internal layers with ease, is relatively stylish for advanced skiers, and includes a full feature set for resort skiing and riding.
 The powder skirt isn't removable, but our tests revealed it tucks away nicely when not in use.
-Only the most discerning users will invest more for a high-end ski shell like the Arc'teryx Sabre Jacket, as this REI jacket does it all.
+Discerning users may choose to invest in a high-end ski shell like the Arc'teryx Sabre Jacket, since our lead tester notes that “this shell is decently weather-resistant, especially for the price, but it can't compete with the top-tier shell jackets.

 An important consideration is that the shell includes a hanging inner lining fabric that adds noticeable warmth and reduces breathability.
 Generally, we value warmth in a ski jacket, but some users may prefer shell jackets, which leave the warmth up to the mid-layers worn underneath.
 Typically, if we wear a shell, we expect to ski and hike aerobically, and we don't always want our jacket to be super warm.
 If you're shopping for an affordable shell for resort use, look no further.
 If you're new to skiing and want an even more affordable jacket that offers stylish looks and a commendable overall performance, the GEMYSE jacket gets the job done while leaving you with a healthier Après budget.